Education in a Changing Society

 - can explain and use relevant educational and social perspectives

 - can find, assess and refer to relevant information and use this when working on a problem for a paper

 The student ..

 - can plan and conduct an independent written work

 - can give scholarly feedback to others' written work

-The course is open for students admitted to the one year programme in Education, students admitted to the Bachelor's Programme in Education, and for exchange students.
+The course is open for students admitted to the one year programme in Education and for students admitted to the Bachelor's Programme in Education, and for exchange students.

 Organised teaching consists of lectures, seminars and written assignments with feedback from course instructor and fellow students.

 It is compulsory to hand in assignments during the semester.

 The examination form is an essay of approximately 3000 words.